 - Do not forget to correct the pump power for the front, uncoated surface reflection.
-If the power meter sensor sits after the sample the additional pump power correction factor is (1 – R1) which is 0.965 if R1= 3.5%.
+The pump power coming to the absorbing layer is (1 – R1) times lower than the one incident on the sample, 0.965 times lower if R1= 3.5%.

 The reversed position of the calibration piece could be used all the time or the data could be transferred to the standard position.
 For that do the calibration routine again for the front position of the Inconel-coated surface, get the responsivity which will be wrong and then lower the value of A until you get the same responsivity as for the reversed position.
 This lower value of A is the single-pass absorption value for the regular position of the piece.